So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Creates memories that last way longer than individual Sunday school lessons.

-Shows community that church cares about families not just individual souls.
+Shows community that church cares about families, not just individual souls.

 Builds foundation for deeper relationships during hard times.